rishirajreddy/MEAN_mini-insta-angular-frontend/README.md

 # InfinityGramAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7. <br>
+This project is deployed to AWS Elastic BeanStalk. <br>
+Here is the link to the deployed version: <a href="http://meannodeinfinitygrambackend-env.eba-snrz4ntw.us-west-2.elasticbeanstalk.com">http://meannodeinfinitygrambackend-env.eba-snrz4ntw.us-west-2.elasticbeanstalk.com/home</a>

 ## Development server